Pop Noir

 Pop Noir's debut single "DIY' was released on the Fantastic Heat label on November 16, 2009, and debuted at No. 5 on the FMQB Specialty Radio charts.
 The video for "DIY" was Spinner.com's Video of the Day, and was voted mtvU's "Freshmen of the Week" in March 2010 following which, the video spent six weeks in rotation on the channel.
 "DIY" was featured on a number of TV show soundtracks, including episodes of the ABC show The Gates and Fly Girls.

 The band played a handful of dates in 2011 and 2012, including a Sold Out show at The Troubadour (West Hollywood, California) in Los Angeles with The Wombats, before re-emerging in January 2013 with their second single on Fantastic Heat, a reworking of New Order's "Temptation".
 The track debuted at No. 2 on the FMQB Specialty Radio Charts.
 To coincide with the release, Pop Noir played a month-long residency at The Constellation Room in Santa Ana, California.
 The accompanying video, which was created, filmed and edited entirely by the brothers themselves, features multi-plane images of Joe playing all the instruments on the track, behind vocalist Luke.

 In September 2013, the band's third release, the Jealousy EP on Fantastic Heat, debuted at No. 8 on the FMQB Speciality Radio Charts, tied with Belle & Sebastian and Nine Inch Nails.
 The video, shot in Los Angeles on location at The Echo, The Standard Hotel and the streets of Downtown LA, was premiered by UK music tastemaker Clash (magazine).
 To promote the release, Pop Noir headlined The Echo in Los Angeles and played live on numerous local radio stations.

 The video for the band's fourth release on Fantastic Heat, "Don't Fool Yourself", premiered on April 30, 2015, with an Artist of the Day feature on Myspace that unveiled a video, shot entirely on a GoPro camera, of the brothers driving the deserted streets of Downtown Los Angeles in the early hours.
 Released three weeks later, the "Don't Fool Yourself" single debuted at No. 18 on the FMQB Charts and went top 20 on the KKBB Charts.
 Pop Noir subsequently filmed an acoustic version of the track for the UK'S Student Pocket Guide, along with a cover of QT's single "Hey QT".

 In September, 2018, Pop Noir released the single "White Jazz", which debuted in the FMQB Top 20.
 The accompanying video was shot entirely on location in Tokyo, Japan.

+In December, 2023, Pop Noir released the single "New Year's Day", a cover of the 1983 U2 song.